The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 \subsection{Data Preprocessing and Model Specification}

 Before model fitting, we preprocessed the independent variables to ensure model stability.
-We applied a log-transformation (log(x+1)) to continuous variables exhibiting high positive skew, including academic citation count, team size, tweet mention count, time to retraction, and number of unique editors.
-Subsequently, these same continuous variables were standardized using z-score normalization to allow for the comparison of their effect sizes.
+We applied a log-transformation $\log(x+1)$ to right-skewed count-like variables, including academic citation count, team size, tweet mention count, time to retraction, and number of unique editors.
+Subsequently, these continuous variables were standardized using z-score normalization to facilitate comparison of coefficient magnitudes (i.e., log-hazard ratios) across covariates.
 Binary and dummy variables were left unchanged.
-Our initial sample of 845 problematic citations was reduced to a final analytical sample of 764 for our models after excluding ``proactive corrections''—cases where the correction was made before the official retraction date.
+Our initial sample of 845 problematic citations was reduced to a final analytical sample of 762 after excluding 83 ``proactive corrections''—cases where the correction was made before the official retraction date.
+We exclude these cases because our risk-set definition begins only once a paper is officially retracted; corrections made prior to retraction likely reflect a different process (e.g., pre-retraction controversy coverage) and would yield negative durations under this operationalization.

-Our analysis proceeds in two stages: first, we assess the suitability of the standard Cox Proportional Hazards model (PH), and second, based on diagnostic tests, we select and specify a more appropriate Accelerated Failure Time (AFT) model.